quietboil/sibyl/README.md

 ### Connections

-Use `Environment::connect` method to connect to a database:
+Use `Environment::connect` method to connect to a database and start a new user session:

 ```rust
 fn main() -> sibyl::Result<()> {